 Rent, utility help, and food in Rockingham and Harrisonburg

 Numerous other services are provided by the Salvation Army, and they include basic needs and case management.
-For example, Rockingham low income families can receive vouchers for clothing, boxes of food or holiday assistance such as toys.
+For example, Rockingham low income families can receive vouchers for clothing, free boxes of food or holiday assistance such as Christmas toys.
 Case management will help people gain self-sufficiency and stability.
+There are also homeless shelters as well as substance abuse programs as well.
 Read Salvation Army Rockingham resources.

 AIDS HIV Support Services - AIDS Network is based from James Madison University.
 Address is 601 University Blvd, Stes 322-324, Harrisonburg, VA 22807.
 Phone (800)648-5302.
 Provides people living with HIV/AIDS individualized medical case management and referral services to other government programs and community resources.
 Apply for financial assistance for lab work, money for HIV-related medical visits, and medications.
 Additional assistance may include emergency utility bill assistance, including electric expenses.
 All aid is offered as last resort, and only if people have no other options.

 There are a number of free basic needs that can be provided to low income families or those in need.
 Whether it is a free clothing or furniture bank, or seasonal services, help is offered by the Salvation Army, Mercy House, and other agencies.
 Residents in Harrisonburg or Rockingham may find some or all of the following.

 - -Furniture for a new home or apartment, such as coaches, kitchen tables, appliances, beds, and more.